Frequently Asked Questions (Click to download FAQ as a PDF file)

 How long can I use my oil?

-If you know when it was pressed you should plan to use it up within nine to 12 months of the pressing.
+If you know when it was pressed you should plan to use it up within 12 to 16 months of the pressing.
 NOT the date from when you buy or open it, but from when it was pressed.
 No matter how it is stored, olive oil is declining as it ages and will eventually have zero health benefit and begins to go rancid.
 Generally, oils from the Southern Hemisphere are pressed in May-June, and the Northern Hemisphere in November-December.

 Can I cook with olive oil?
 Will it burn?